Mississippi Power gets initial nod for coal plant

 He said the ruling "does not guarantee that the plant is what we will determine best fits the need."

-Mississippi Power, a subsidiary of Atlanta-based Southern Co., says the plant would use a new technology that converts a soft coal called lignite into a gas that would fuel turbines to create electricity.
+Mississippi Power, a subsidiary of Atlanta-based Southern Co., says the plant would use a new technology for the 1.8 billion-dollar plant now proposed that converts a soft coal called lignite into a gas that would fuel turbines to create electricity.
 Company officials say the lignite would be locally mined and cheaper than natural gas.

 The technology is known as IGCC, or Integrated Gasification Combined Cycle.
 Southern Co. announced in September that it would build the first IGCC plant in China, with operation expected to begin in 2011.

-Mississippi Power spokeswoman Cindy Duvall said in a statement that PSC was "thorough and fair" in the first phase of hearings, and company executives look forward to presenting their case for the IGCC plant in the second phase.
+Mississippi Power spokeswoman Cindy Duvall said in a statement that PSC was "thorough and fair" in the first phase of hearings, and company executives look forward to making its case for the IGCC plant in the second phase.

 "This will provide our customers with the best possible option for their electric service and the future economy of south Mississippi," Duvall said.